Exercise 39: Dictionaries, Oh Lovely Dictionaries

-As I mentioned in the discussion above, by deciding that set will overwrite (replace) keys with new values, I have made it slower but this assumption makes all of the other functions faster.
-What if I wanted a hashmap that allowed for multiple values for each key but still keep everything fast?
+As I mentioned in the discussion, by deciding that set will overwrite (replace) keys with new values, I have made set slower but this assumption makes all of the other functions faster.
+What if I wanted a hashmap that allowed multiple values for each key but still keep everything fast?

-If you want to take this code further, then go ahead and change it to support multiple values for each key.
+If you want to take this code further, then change it to support multiple values for each key.

 What You Should See (Again)

 As I mentioned in Exercise 38, lists have specific properties that help you contain and organize things that need to be in a list structure.
 Dictionaries are the same, but the properties of a dict are different than lists because they work with mapping keys to values.
-That means you use a dictionary when this is the situation:
+That means you use a dictionary when:

 - You have to retrieve things based on some identifier, like names, addresses, or anything that can be a key.